hamada-g/blue-lab/docs/hyperv-setup.md

 ## Design Revision
 - The original BlueLab-External switch design caused host connectivity issues on Wi-Fi.
 - The Phase 1 network design was changed to use an Internal switch with NAT instead.
-- The External switch may be removed or retired later after the Internal NAT design is fully validated.
+- The External switch may be removed later after the Internal NAT design is fully validated.

 ## Internal NAT Setup